nettings/medianet/README.md

    1. ```sudo git clone https://github.com/nettings/medianet.git /medianet```
    1. cd /medianet
 1. Basic setup
-   1. Drop your own public key into ```/home/medianet/.ssh/authorized_keys```, since the one installed by default is ours and the private key is not part of this repository
    1. Change into ```sbin/10-basics-as_user_pi/``` and execute the symlinks in numerical order using ```sudo```, carefully noting any error messages in the output.
-The final one will reboot the system.
+Do not run the final one (reboot) just yet.
+   1. Drop your own public key into ```/home/medianet/.ssh/authorized_keys```, since the one installed by default is ours and the private key is not part of this repository.
+   1. Reboot
 1. Customization
    1. Log into the system as the user *medianet* with the appropriate public key.
    1. Change into ```sbin/50-customize-as_user_medianet/``` and again execute the symlinks in numerical order using ```sudo```.